voidcontext/indieweb-tools/crates/libraries/cross_publisher/README.md

-# Orion
+# Cross Publisher

-Orion syndicates microblog posts to Twitter and Mastodon
+Syndicates microblog posts to Twitter and Mastodon

 ## Development